DeEnabler/winbig/README.md

     *   Monitor the build logs for any errors.

 5.  **Assign Domain (Optional):**
     *   After deployment, Vercel will provide a default `.vercel.app` domain.
 You can assign a custom domain in the project settings under "Domains".
+If you do, ensure your `NEXT_PUBLIC_APP_URL` environment variable (for Production) reflects your custom domain.

 Your application should now be live!